sidneycadot/same70/markdown/StartupSequence.md

 # 5. Startup sequence of the SAME70 microcontroller

-In this section, we describe in detail the startup sequence of a SAME70 microcontroller.
+In this section, we describe the startup sequence of a SAME70 microcontroller in some detail.

 ## 5.1 The reset handler

-The boot process of the SAME70 microcontroller starts at the *reset handler*, which is the second entry of the exception vector table.
+The boot process of the SAME70 microcontroller starts at the *reset handler*.
+The SAME70 finds its address by laoding the second entry of the exception vector table.
 (The first entry is the initial stack pointer.)

-At cold start, the exception vector table is assumed to be at memory location 0 (zero).
-However, a register is available to move the vector table to a different memory location.
+The processor's `SCB->VTOR` register determines the location of the exception vector table.
+At startup, it is 0 (zero).

-In the SAME70, address 0x00000000 to 0x???????? can either be mapped to the embedded Flash memory or to an embedded ROM containing the SAM-BA monitor program.
+In the SAME70, the low addresses starting at 0x00000000 can either be mapped to the embedded Flash memory or to an embedded ROM containing the SAM-BA monitor program.

 If the embedded ROM is selected, the microcontroller will boot into the SAM-BA monitor program, that allows low-level interaction with the microcontroller using a simple serial protocol on UART0.
 This is the factory default.

-To boot from the embedded Flash memory, it is necessary to write a persistent the appropriate GPNVM (*general-purpose non-volatile memory*) bit.
+To boot from the embedded Flash memory, it is necessary to write the appropriate GPNVM (*general-purpose non-volatile memory*) bit.
 Consult the datasheet for details.

 When compiling a SAME70 program, an ELF file is generated that contains a memory image.
 This memory image can be written to the SAME70's embedded Flash memory using a programming tool such as OpenOCD.
-Apart from the user code (which starts from `main()`), the image will usually contain some code provided by the ASF that includes a default implementation of a reset handler.
+Apart from the user code (which starts from `main()`), the image should contain some code that includes a reset handler implementation.
+The default implementation is provided by the ASF.

 The following two files are important to understand the cold-start process of the SAME70: